 This peninsula has been called “Iceland in Miniature” in the past because it contains examples of most of Iceland’s ice and fire landscape: volcanoes, glaciers, black sand beaches, and other geological wonders.
 And that is exactly why it made it to the list of the Top 30 Things to Do in Iceland!

-This experience can be completed as an organized guided day tour, or as an independent journey with your own vehicle or a rental car.
+This experience can be completed as an organized guided day tour, or as an independent journey with your own vehicle or a rental car from Reykjavik.
 Let’s take a look at some of the most popular stops.

 There is a hiking trail running around the circumference that takes between three and four hours.
 It is possible to climb up it, but this should only be attempted by experienced climbers, with the proper equipment and with a guide who knows the mountain.